Hello and thanks for visiting this “Pre-War” page, this is the first of three pages that cover my Grandfathers “full story”.

 In a split second I would realise that I had mistaken a heavily armed Messerschmitt Bf110 night fighter for a lightly armed Dornier 17 bomber, a very bad idea to attack such an aircraft “head on”.

 Above: Example of a Lightly armed Dornier 17 (Top), which with its twin tail, at a glance looked similar to a Messerschmitt Bf110 (below).
 Photo credit Wikipedia

 The 37mm cannons of the Bf110 rained on my Spitfire long before my machine guns and 20mm cannons had any effect.
 The leading edge of my right wing tore open, catching the airflow and ripping my aircraft to the right, out of the way of cannon fire as he passed close to me.
 It all was over in a second.
 I tried to turn around to line up on him again but that’s when I noticed a plume of fuel vapor from my auxiliary fuel tank, which amongst a barrage of rude words, I hurried to drop.
 I turned north to go to the sea but my gauges were showing that the oil was in trouble… I was in trouble…

 My father Ernest Walter Oakley Caulton was a Hotelier like his father had been and worked at the “Carlton Club” in Hastings, New Zealand.

-He had been to the South African War in 1902 at age 16 and the First World War in 1918.
-He was an old man by then at 37, in war terms.
+Later in 1918 he went to the First World War.
+He was an old man by then at 32, in war terms.
 He went to England but never got to France, it was all over by the time he got there.